 - Install additional malware without your knowledge

-Using downloader codes to install apps that stream copyrighted content is illegal.
-The Digital Millennium Copyright Act (DMCA) makes it clear that accessing copyrighted material without permission violates federal law.
+There is a greater risk that I want you to know: using downloader codes to install apps that stream copyrighted content is a direct violation of the law.
+The Digital Millennium Copyright Act (DMCA) clearly states that accessing copyrighted material without permission constitutes a violation of federal law.

-Internet service providers are increasingly monitoring for illegal streaming activity.
-Users have received cease-and-desist letters, faced legal action, and paid thousands in fines for using unauthorized streaming apps.
+Internet service providers continuously monitor for illegal streaming activity.
+Many users have received cease-and-desist letters, faced legal action, and incurred thousands of dollars in fines for using unauthorized streaming apps.
+I went through many forums and groups to verify, and it’s true.

 What Happens When You Use Suspicious Codes

-- Day 1: Code works, app installs, everything seems fine
+- First Day: Code works, app installs, everything seems fine

-- Week 1: Device starts running slower, occasional crashes
+- First Week: Device starts running slower, occasional crashes

-- Week 2: Strange network activity, unexpected pop-ups
+- Next Few Weeks: Strange network activity, unexpected pop-ups

-- Month 1: Device becomes unreliable, potential identity theft concerns
+- After One Month: Device becomes unreliable, and there are potential identity theft concerns

-- Long-term: Complete device compromise requiring factory reset
+- Long-term: Complete device compromise requiring a factory reset

-Many users end up spending more money fixing security problems than they would have paid for legitimate streaming services.
+Many users ended up spending more money fixing security problems than they would have paid for legitimate streaming services.

 How to Find Legitimate Downloader Codes

-The safest place to find legal downloader codes is directly from app developers:
+The safest place where you can find legal downloader codes is directly from app developers:

 - Visit the official website of the app you want